lizmat/rak/README.md

 ### Empty

 Always produce the line.
 Even if `:invert-match` was specified.
+Shown in stats as a `passthru`.

 ### any other value